siteorigin/vantage/README.md

 Custom Background
 ---------------
 Please note that the WordPress Custom Background feature is only enabled when using the "Boxed" layout bound theme setting.
-It isn't available when using the default Full Width setting.
+It isn't available when using the default "Full Width" setting.
 Layout Bound can be set from Appearance > Theme Settings > Layout > Layout Bound.
 Custom Background options can be set from Appearance > Customize > Colors > Background Color and Appearance > Customize > Background Image.

 Change Log